On the Expressivity of Persistent Homology in Graph Learning: Theorems Proofs

+\begin{proof} Similar to \cref{thm:Diameter}, we can use the calculation of $\diagram_0$, the persistence diagram in dimension~$0$, of the filtration function to obtain an upper bound of the girth of the graph.
+We calculate~$\diagram_0$ with \cref{alg:Connected components}, checking once again for each edge whether it is a creator or destroyer.
+If the edge is a creator, we stop and set our upper bound of the girth~$g$ to be the number of vertices in the connected component that contains the endpoints of the edge.
+Since the addition of the respective edge is guaranteed to create a cycle---the edge is a creator---the cycle has to make use of at most as many vertices as the number of vertices in the connected component to which it belongs.
+Our estimate~$g$ thus constitutes an upper bound of the girth of the graph. \end{proof}

-\cref{thm:Diameter} indicates that persistent homology captures more than `just' topological information about a graph.
-Similar to Vietoris--Rips filtrations, a topological construction for general metric spaces, persistence diagrams permit inferring additional properties about the input data~\autocite{Bubenik20a, Lim20a, Turkes22a}.
-This indicates that a topological perspective can complement and enrich graph learning tasks.
+\Cref{thm:Diameter,thm:Girth} indicate that persistent homology captures more than `just' topological information about a graph.
+We substantiate these theorems with empirical results concerning different filtrations and other graph properties in \cref{sec:Predicting Graph Properties}, thus showing how a topological perspective complements and enriches graph-learning tasks.